-Ben Kyber joined The Mottley Law Firm as an associate in 2014 after serving a one-year term as a Law Clerk for the Honorable Elizabeth A. McClanahan of the Supreme Court of Virginia.
-During his clerkship, Ben was exposed to a wide variety of issues in Virginia law and developed a strong working knowledge of Virginia’s legal system.
+Ben joined The Mottley Law Firm as an attorney in 2014 after serving a one-year term as a Law Clerk for the Honorable Elizabeth A. McClanahan of the Supreme Court of Virginia.
+During his clerkship, Ben was exposed to a wide variety of issues in Virginia law and developed a strong working knowledge of Virginia’s court system.

 Ben is a 2013 graduate of the University of Virginia School of Law, where he served on the William Minor Lile Moot Court Board and participated in the Appellate Litigation Clinic.
 Through his clinic, Ben had the opportunity to brief a case heard before the United States Court of Appeals for the Fourth Circuit and to draft a petition for certiorari to the Supreme Court of the United States.

 Ben Kyber was raised in Midlothian, Virginia and has spent the vast majority of his life in the Richmond area.
+He currently lives in Richmond's West End with his wife, Anne Stewart, his daughter, Mason, and their golden retriever, Hunter.
 Ben is a strong advocate for his hometown, and spends much of his spare time sampling Richmond’s many excellent restaurants, craft breweries, festivals, and cultural events.
-He also enjoys traveling throughout Virginia and exploring new places in the Commonwealth, camping, playing tennis, and discovering new music of all genres.
+He also enjoys traveling throughout Virginia and exploring new places in the Commonwealth, playing tennis, and cultivating his ever-growing record collection.